brainhackorg/brainhack_cloud/content/en/admins/users.md

 budget with someone being alerted when things go wrong:

 Go to `Budgets` under `Cost Management` and click `Create Budget`.
-Add the project details, set the Budget to `1000` AUD, switch to `Forecast Spend` and sset a threshold of `100`% and add your email to the alert list + a second admin as backup.
+Add the project details (name and issue link as description), set the Budget to `1000` AUD, switch to `Forecast Spend` and set a threshold of `100`% and add your email to the alert list + a second admin as backup.

 ![image](https://user-images.githubusercontent.com/4021595/157601668-ee7281f3-8f49-4db9-b20b-deca29e03c19.png)